Hello

 My Journey

-I first entered the helping field in 2006 as an art and writing instructor at the Santa Cruz County Women's Jail through my college's work study program.
-That ended up being one of the most profound experiences of my life.
-It served as a turning point as I observed the immense impact of sharing our stories in a compassionate environment.
-This experience also served as a sober recognition of the inequitable criminal justice system and the necessity of comprehensive mental health care.
+I first entered the helping field in 2006 as an art and writing instructor at the Santa Cruz County Women's Jail.
+That ended up being one of the most profound experiences of my life as I witnessed the healing potential of sharing our stories in a compassionate environment, within a system of oppression and harm.

 After undergrad, I became a certified Sexual Assault Counselor and worked as an assistant facilitator to young women at Orange County Juvenile Hall.
 In 2011, I decided with a full heart to pursue a career in Mental Health and enrolled in a Master's program in Clinical Psychology.
 Upon graduation, I worked at the San Francisco Department of Public Health as a community therapist for unhoused LGBTQIA+ youth.

-I continued my therapeutic journey in the community mental health for several years and eventually became a supervisor to new therapists at local organizations such as the Long Beach LGBTQ Center and Starview Community Services.
+I continued my therapeutic journey in the community mental health for several years and later served as a supervisor to new therapists at local organizations such as the Long Beach LGBTQ Center and Starview Community Services.

 Values

-I value community, compassion, courage, creativity, deep listening, and forgiveness.
+I value community, compassion, courage, creativity, deep listening & forgiveness.

-I acknowledge the impact of systemic oppression on the health of individuals and believe community care is how we recover.
+I acknowledge the impact of systemic oppression on the health of individuals & believe community care is how we recover.

-I recognize the profound connection between our personal health and how we are able to show up as members of any community.
+I recognize the profound connection between our personal health & how we are able to show up as members of any community.

 My approach is grounded in consent & awareness of structures of power.